Donald J. Trump

 - His budget proposals have sought to cut foreign aid spending by nearly a third and direct it only to “our friends.”
 Congress has not approved this, and Trump ultimately abandoned a 2019 plan to cut some $4 billion in aid.

-Trump has emphasized tax cutting and deregulatory economic policies, which he says have spurred growth, innovation, and employment, even as the budget deficit and national debt have risen.
+Trump has emphasized tax cutting and deregulatory economic policies, which he says have spurred growth, innovation, and employment.
+The coronavirus pandemic cast the country into recession in 2020, while the budget deficit and national debt have risen amid unprecedented coronavirus-related spending.

 - He pushed for the 2017 tax bill passed by Congress, which lowered the corporate rate from 35 to 21 percent, changed the way multinational firms are taxed, and lowered individual income tax rates, among many other provisions.